igor-kan/tripweaver/README.md

 ## Deployment

 This app is automatically deployed to GitHub Pages from the `main` branch using GitHub Actions.
 The static site is built with Vite (output to the `dist` directory) and deployed.

+### GitHub Pages Deployment Status

+This project is deployed to GitHub Pages via GitHub Actions.
+If you're experiencing issues with the deployment, please refer to the workflow in `.github/workflows/pages.yml`.

 ---